A Generalized Hosmer-Lemeshow Goodness-of-Fit Test for a Family of Generalized Linear Models: Discussion

 In many of the null and power simulation settings, $d$ was relatively small and the covariates were often continuous.
 This choice was deliberate, so that power comparisons would be possible, because it is sometimes not possible to calculate the SW and SZ test statistics in the presence of many variables or binary covariates.
 Also, fewer alternatives are tested by the SW test than by our proposed GHL test.
 Thus, while SZ and SW were more powerful than the GHL test in certain settings friendly to these tests, there is room for all of these tests in an analyst's toolkit.

 The naive generalization of the HL test does not work well under certain settings, but the use of the GHL test seems to resolve these issues.
+Similar results were found in the logistic regression setting with the regular HL test and the GHL test \citep{surjanovic2021improving}.
 However, the choice of the number of groups, $G$, can have an impact on the corresponding p-value in group-based tests.
 As a suggestion, one can choose a value of $G$ so that the values of $\sum_{i=1}^n \hat\sigma^2(x_i) I_i^{(g)}$ or $\sum_{i=1}^n m(\beta_n^\top x_i) I_i^{(g)}$ are larger than, say, 5 in each group, if possible.
 This is analogous to the common recommendation for the finite-sample validity of the Pearson chi-squared test.
 Large values of $G$ might be able to increase the power of the GHL test when they can be supported, although this should be studied in more detail.